francesco-innocenti/francesco-innocenti.github.io/_pages/about.md

 ## Postdoctoral Researcher at the University of Oxford
 *October 2025*

-I am pleased to share that in November I will be starting as a Postdoctoral Researcher in the group of Professor [Rafal Bogacz](https://scholar.google.com/citations?user=m02-44gAAAAJ&hl=en&oi=ao).
+I am excited to share that in November I will be starting as a Postdoctoral Researcher in the group of Professor [Rafal Bogacz](https://scholar.google.com/citations?user=m02-44gAAAAJ&hl=en&oi=ao).